 If you get a stain, you can rather consider trying to spot clean the item instead of throwing it in the machine.
 When the garment gets smelly, try using a gentle clothing mist, by our friends at Pure Effect.
 Pure Effect develops a new generation of care products for clothes ans shoes using resource-efficient biotechnology that enables the best odor removal one can wish for without traditional washing.
 Less washing, longer lasting and less climate footprint.

 If you need to wash the garments, remember not to overload the washer.
 Cramming it as full as possible does not leave room for clothes to move easily and causes damage to the surface of them.
+Also, remember to close all zippers, so that the zipper teeth won't harm the fabric.
 If you are washing wool garments, use the wool cycle.
 If your washing machine does not have a wool cycle, use the cold water wash or wash cycle for delicates.

 Tip: Use a gentle detergent suited for the fabric of your garment.
 There are a few alternatives out there better suited for example wool, we love this one.
 And always check the washing instructions for each garment on their tag.